vardan10/Corda-schedulable-state/README.md

   1. State needs to implement ```SchedulableState```<br/>
     Override method ```nextScheduledActivity``` which returns ```ScheduledActivity```<br/>

+    ```nextScheduledActivity``` has default paremeters of current state refrence and flowLogicRefFactory (which can be used to call flows)

     class HeartState() : SchedulableState {

         override fun nextScheduledActivity(thisStateRef: StateRef, flowLogicRefFactory: FlowLogicRefFactory): ScheduledActivity?